Five years in the making and launched for 2015 is our

 It's not suitable for children, even very capable ones.

-handling is 24 stone.
+out).
 Regardless of weight however, participants do still need

 to be able to fit properly into a safety harness (you're welcome to come try one